thomas-xin/streamshatter/README.md

                         HTTP headers, interpreted as JSON -c, --cache-folder CACHE_FOLDER
-                        Folder to store temporary files -l, --limit LIMIT     Limits the amount of chunks to download -s, --ssl, --no-ssl   Enforces SSL verification
-  -d, --debug, --no-debug
+                        Folder to store temporary files -l, --limit LIMIT     Limits the amount of chunks to download; defaults to 1024 -s, --ssl, --no-ssl   Enforces SSL verification; defaults to TRUE -d, --debug, --no-debug
-                        Terminates immediately upon non-timeout errors, and writes the response data for errored chunks
+                        Terminates immediately upon non-timeout errors, and writes the response data for errored chunks; defaults to FALSE
 ```